telerik/kendo-ui-core/docs/web/appearance-styling.md

 *   **theme-template.less** - common skin template, referenced by all skins, doesn't build;
 *   **type-metro.less** - common metro skin template, referenced by all metro skins, doesn't build;

-The Kendo UI Web LESS files (including the Kendo UI Web mobile widgets styling) can be built using the upstream LESS, version 1.5.0 or newer.
+The Kendo UI Web LESS files (including the Kendo UI Web mobile widgets styling) can be built using LESS version 1.7.5.

+> Kendo UI versions until 2015.2.805 (inclusive) had to be built with [our fork of LESS, located in GitHub](https://github.com/telerik/less.js).
+This is no longer a requirement.

 ## Customizing Appearance